TheStalwart/tips-website/games/GearsOfWar.md

 ## Gears of War 3

-This game is Xbox360 exclusive, also compatible with Xbox Series and Xbox One.
+This game is Xbox360 exclusive, also compatible with Xbox Series and Xbox One with FPS boost.
+Xbox One X and Xbox Series X run the game in 4K.
 Remaster for PC was announced, to be released in late 2025.

 Split-screen on Console allows each player to log into separate Xbox Account, collecting achievements separately.